ukw100/FM22/README.md

 # DCC-Zentrale FM22
 ## _DCC-Zentrale - auch für Mittelleiter-Systeme_

+This project is still in the process of development.
+A translation into English will be done as soon as the documentation is complete.

 Dieses Projekt ist noch in der Entstehung.
 Eine Übersetzung ins Englische wird erfolgen, sobald die Dokumentation vollständig ist.

 ![DCC-FM22 Lokliste](https://raw.githubusercontent.com/ukw100/FM22/main/images/lok1.png "Lokliste")